codeW46253/4_wheels_encryption/README.md

 #################################################################################################################

-Wheel encryption is an encryption that taking a set of wheels to swapping alphabet.
+Wheel encryption is an encryption that taking a set of wheels as an array of characters to swapping alphabet.

 Minimum requirement:
 - **Free storage: 2Gb**